 A third cause for concern is some of the rhetoric used in healing rooms.
 Many healing ministers describe themselves as wanting to “prepare the earth through song for His coming,” to have a “hilarious celebration,” and to “restore the city through healing.”
 One problem with such statements is that Jesus said in Matthew 24:14 that it’s the preaching of the gospel that precedes the return of Christ—not the singing of songs.
 Likewise, the true healing of a city occurs when people in that city repent of sin and turn to God (2 Chronicles 7:14; Jonah 3:6–10).

 The gospel should not be reduced to a message of physical healing.
 The blood of Christ saves us from sin, not physical infirmities.
 Jesus did not die in order to empower spectacular miracles in the church today.
-The “greater things” that Jesus promised we would do in John 14:12 are better interpreted as spiritual conquests and the worldwide advance of the gospel through us.
+The “greater things” that Jesus promised we would do in John 14:12 are better interpreted as spiritual conquests and the worldwide advancement of the gospel through us.
 After all, the spiritual transformation of a born-again heart is a greater miracle than any physical healing—the spiritual miracle lasts forever, but the physical miracle is only temporary.

 Having a room dedicated to prayer where people seek the Lord’s answers to their petitions can be beneficial spiritually, physically, and emotionally (James 5:16).
 However, we should be concerned with some of the beliefs and practices of healing rooms, especially if the gospel is diluted.